Uniquee1/Notes/STATS.md

    C. Cluster Sampling
    D. Stratified Sampling

-9. Which of the following is NOT an example of probability sampling?
-   A. Simple Random Sampling
+9. This statistical graph shows the extent of correlation between two variables.
+   **A. Scatter-Plot**
+   B. Histogram
+   C. Line Graph
+   D. Bar Graph

+10. This sampling method groups a population into subgroups and then randomly selects the subgroups that will go into the sample.
+Members of the subgroups are also chosen randomly.
-   **B. Convenience Sampling**
+   **A. Cluster Sampling**
+   B. Systematic Sampling
    C. Stratified Sampling
-   D. Cluster Sampling
+   D. Subjective Sampling

-10. The correct term for the entire set of items or individuals of interest in a study is:
-   **A. Population**
-   B. Sample
-   C. Census
-   D. Statistic

 ## Activity 2.2 Measure of Central Tendency